freddiehaddad/fast-track-to-rust/src/multithreaded_grep.md

         }
     };

-    // mock disk for opening files
-    let mock_disk = HashMap::from([
+    // map of filename/file contents to simulate opening a file let mock_disk = HashMap::from([
         (
             "poem.txt",
-            r"I have a little shadow that goes in and out with me, And what can be the use of him is more than I can see.
+            "I have a little shadow that goes in and out with me, And what can be the use of him is more than I can see.
 He is very, very like me from the heels up to the head;
 And I see him jump before me, when I jump into my bed.